TheBlueDotGame/The-Accountant/README.md

 The Accountant system consists of two separate services:

-- Backend REST API - keeps track of transactions, validates and stores transactions.
-It stores private keys per Owner and keeps Owners accounts.
-Backend ensures that lost wallet is not valid anymore.
+- Backend REST API - keeps track of transactions, validates and stores transactions per user block-chain, stores users addresses.
-- Client Application - comunicates with the backend and signs the transactions, keeps user Wallet private, allows to regenerate the Wallet in case of losing it.
+- Client Application - communicates with the Backend REST API, signs the transactions, keeps user Wallet private, allows to regenerate the Wallet in case of losing it.